Allaman/spring-demo/README.md

 docker-compose -f docker-compose.prom.yml up [-d]
 ```

-Access [Grafana](localhost:3000) (admin:admin) and [Prometheus](localhost:9090) and find a configured datasource as well as dashboards for showing prometheus itself and a basic java Micrometer dashboard.
+Access [Grafana](localhost:3000) (admin:admin) and [Prometheus](localhost:9090) and find a configured data source as well as dashboards for showing Prometheus itself and a basic java Micrometer dashboard.

 ## Stop and clean up containers